DelftBlue Policies¶

 ), so if you explicitly transfer data to DelftBlue (by using the file transfer nodes), you can speed-up the overall execution of the workflow significantly (at least a factor of 10) compared to having every process access the central storage.
 It may take a one-time effort to adjust your workflow, but afterwards you will reap the fruits!
 Furthermore, having the data transfer to DelftBlue as a separate job allows you to run multiple applications on the same data (after each other or in parallel).

-The slurm queue currently allows jobs to have a run time of at most 120 hours.
-In the future, we may introduce a 'long' queue that allows using a smaller number of nodes for longer.
+The slurm queue currently allows jobs to have a run time of at most 120 hours, and 48 hours for GPU jobs.
+In the future, we aim to reduce this runtime to 24 hours for all jobs.
+Rationale:

 - We want to encourage users to optimize and parallelize their applications: that is the intended use of a supercomputer, after all.